-Provincially Significant Species means species that are not Endangered or Threatened Species but that are considered provincially significant by the OMNR's Natural Heritage Information Centre (i.e., ranked as S1, S2 or S3) and / or listed as Special

-Concern at the provincial level by the Committee on the Status of Species at Risk in Ontario.
+Provincially Significant Species means species that are not Endangered or Threatened Species but that are considered provincially significant by the MNR's Natural Heritage Information Centre (i.e., ranked as S1, S2 or S3) and / or listed as Special Concern at the provincial level by the Committee on the Status of Species at Risk in Ontario.

-Provincially Significant Wetlands means wetlands or a wetland complex identified by the Ontario Ministry of Natural Resources OMNR as being of provincially significance-as determined through the Ontario Wetland Evaluation System.
+Provincially Significant Wetlands means wetlands or a wetland complex identified by the Ontario Ministry of Natural Resources MNR as being of provincially significancet-as determined through the Ontario Wetland Evaluation System.

-Rare Vegetation Communities means vegetation types ranked as S1, S2 or S3 by the OMNR's Natural Heritage Information Centre, as well as those determined through the Guelph Natural Heritage Strategy Phase 2 Report, or subsequent updates, to be uncommon or representative with the County of Wellington or City but not already captured as significant wetlands or significant woodlands.
+Rare Vegetation Communities means vegetation types ranked as S1, S2 or S3 by the MNR's Natural Heritage Information Centre.